datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    :workdir: dl-101/DataLad-101

    # inside of the dataset DataLad-101
-   # do not use --new-store-ok with datalad < 0.16
    $ datalad create-sibling-ria -s ria-backup --alias dl-101 --new-store-ok "ria+file:///home/me/myriastore"

 Afterwards, the dataset has two additional siblings: ``ria-backup``, and